PhilSA/Trove/com.trove.polymorphicelements/Documentation~/use-cases.md

 * Poor chunk utilization

 Often, these problems are a consequence of one of these requirements:
-* The need for ordering, where order cannon be defined by type.
+* The need for ordering, where order cannot be determined by type.
 * The need for conditional behaviour or frequent behaviour changes.
 * The need to a wide variety of different possible behaviours.